-You can verify domain name availability by doing a search on a domain registrar such as GoDaddy or Namecheap.
+You can verify domain name availability by searching on a domain registrar such as GoDaddy or Namecheap.

-If a .com domain name is not available, or if it is too expensive, weigh your options between choosing a different name or going with a less desirable TLD.
+If a .com domain name is not available or if it is too expensive, weigh your options between choosing a different name or going with a less desirable top-level domain (TLD).
 While other TLDs are fine, .com remains the most widely used and is the easiest to remember.

 In addition, it would be a pain to settle on a name only to find out that your social media handles are taken.
-Having variation between social media handles could cause confusion for prospects, so it's best to avoid this where possible.
+Having variation between social media handles could confuse prospects, so it's best to avoid this where possible.